wawandco/fako/README.md

 }

 func main(){
 	var user User
 	fako.Fill(&user)

-  fmt.Println(&user.Email)
+	fmt.Println(user.Email)
 	// This prints something like AnthonyMeyer@Twimbo.biz
 	// or another valid email

   var userWithOnlyEmail User
 	fako.FillOnly(&userWithOnlyEmail, "Email")
 	//This will fill all only the email

 	var userWithoutEmail User
 	fako.FillExcept(&userWithoutEmail, "Email")
   //This will fill all the fields except the email
 }
 ```